 The output file you specified is either invalid, or you do not have write permission for that file or the directory that contains it.
-Check also that the drive or diskette is not write-protected.
+Check also that the drive is not write-protected.

 An error occurred while converting your file, possibly because there is not enough space on the current drive.
 Check the amount of space on the current drive using the DIR command.
-Also be certain that the default diskette or drive is write-enabled (not write-protected).
-Notice that when this error occurs, the original file remains intact.
+Also be certain that the default drive is write-enabled (not write-protected).
+When this error occurs, the original file remains intact.